If there’s one thing that our first few year’s travelling around Scotland have taught us, it’s what to do and, maybe more importantly, what NOT to do.

 2. Avoiding Bugs

-Finding a tick on your body is probably a rite of passage for anyone looking to really explore the country, but it’s safe to say we definitely learnt our lesson early on.
+Finding a tick on your body is probably a rite of passage for anyone looking to really explore the country.
+It’s safe to say we definitely learnt our lesson early on.
 Ticks are mostly found in the long grass and normally where wild deer graze.
-Places like Glencoe are hotbeds for ticks.
+Places like Glencoe are hotbeds for them.

 One morning we thought we’d struck gold photographing stags in the early mist.
-Fast forward to an hour later back in the car when we were covered in the tiny critters.
+Fast forward to an hour later back in the car when we were covered in them.
 It goes without saying that we’ve been more careful since!

 On the whole though ticks are harmless, so don’t let this put you off.
 We’ve had to remove plenty now and there’s tips on what to look out for on the Internet.
 It always pays to check yourself after a day’s hiking or sightseeing.
 For those that want some added advice, you can also buy tweezers that make getting them out really easy and safe.